qub-blesson/FedFly/README.md

 ### About the research

 Due to mobility, a device participating in Federated Learning (FL) may disconnect from one edge server and will need to connect to another edge server during FL training.
 This becomes more challenging when a Deep Neural Network (DNN) is partitioned between device and edge server referred to as edge-based FL.
-Therefore, this will in turn affect the performance of edge-based FL and result in large training times.
 Moving a device without migrating the accompanying training data from a source edge server to the destination edge server will result in training for the device having to start all over again on the destination server.
+This will in turn affect the performance of edge-based FL and result in large training times.
 FedFly addresses mobility challenge of devices in edge-based distributed FL and the key research contributions are:

 1) The technique for migrating DNN in edge-based FL, which to the best of our knowledge is the first time to be considered in the context of edge-based FL.